Support Dashboard

 Release Intelligence · GitHub Analysis

-Bugs at peak
+Bugs at low

-since peak
+New peak

 Total merged PRs (Backend + Frontend) — proxy for engineering change velocity